Frequently asked questions (FAQs)

 Does the programme use New Zealand currency?

-• Yes, because the programme is specially designed for the New Zealand Curriculum, the student workbooks (and all activities, worksheets and mastery tasks accessed via the teacher dashboard), all contain New Zealand content, including New Zealand currency.
+• Yes, because the programme is specially designed for the New Zealand Curriculum, the student workbooks (and all activities, worksheets and mastery tasks accessed via the Teacher Dashboard), all contain New Zealand content, including New Zealand currency.

 Curriculum